-This was the topic for discussion, alongside a presentation of my predictions for the S/S 2018 Trends at the A/W #EDTrendslive event hosted by John Lewis on 28 September 2017.
+This was the topic I discussed at my first #EDTrendslive event hosted by John Lewis on 28 September 2017.

 In order to track a trend, you need to first understand where it’s come from.
 I believe that any strong aesthetic change is always representative of a wider societal shift.
 In other words, it is the result of an intuitive creative response to what’s going on around us — the cultural context in which all the designers are working — but it happens step by step, and I find it fascinating to join the dots, and thus chart the journey.

 And so, this ‘New Modern’ journey starts at the 2016 International Milan Furniture Fair.
 Here every global brand worth their salt exhibits its latest collections — it’s like the London, Milan, Paris and New York fashion weeks compressed into one!
 Not everything shown here will make it to the shop floor, rather this is where brands test market reaction; and for the visitors, whether journalists or retailers, it presents an amazing collective snapshot of current creative thinking.